christian-dale/christiandale/posts/network-security-essentials.md

 Authorization is a method in which you give access to an already authenticated user to specific information.
 For example, one user would be a guest, and another would be an admin.

+### Fail2ban

+Fail2ban is designed to hinder brute-force attacks and many other possible attack vectors.
+It pairs well with popular web servers like Apache, and even with SSH.
+The software works by blocking the ip of the attacker when blocking criteria are met.
+Read more about fail2ban [here](https://fail2ban.org).

 ### How potential security threats would be handled

 Of course, some data on a network is more important than other data, for example private user information.
 Therefore, it is important to secure this especially well, with methods like username and password and two factor authentication.
 This is what is referred to as preventative measures.